SINTEF-9012/chestbelt/README.md

 chestbelt
 =========

-SINTEF ChestBelt Driver and Application
+Driver and desktop application for the ChestBelt developped by SINTEF.

+Executable desktop application can be found at: http://dist.thingml.org/chestbelt/ChestBelt.jnlp